kevinsteves/pan-python/doc/pan.xapi.rst

  - last-7-calendar-days
  - last-calendar-week
  - last-30-days

+  Specific start and end times are not supported.

+ - **topn**

+  Specify the maximum number of rows for dynamic type reports.

  - **cmd**

   Specify the report XML configuration for on-the-fly report generation of custom type reports.